ll7/paf22/doc/03_research/08_use_cases.md

 ### Basic flow

 1. Sense vehicle on the right lane and its intent to switch lanes
-2. Check speed of vehicles on the left lane
+2. Check speed of vehicles on the left lane if there is a left lane
 3. If possible, change lane
 4. Check speed of vehicle on the right
 5. Decelerate or brake to allow vehicle to merge into our lane